Indonesia brings together former militants and attack survivors

 The gathering was part of a broader deradicalization push by authorities in the world's biggest Muslim-majority country, which has pioneered new initiatives to tackle the problem.

-Chusnul Kotimah, who was badly burned in the 2002 Bali nightclub bombings, which killed 202 people, said he was prepared to forgive those behind the attacks.
+Chusnul Kotimah, who was badly burned in the 2002 Bali nightclub bombings, which killed 202 people, said she was prepared to forgive those behind the attacks.

 "I can accept the situation.
-I can forgive them," he told Reuters at the event in a central Jakarta hotel, adding that he had told former militants that as a fellow Muslims there was no justification for such terror.
+I can forgive them," she told Reuters at the event in a central Jakarta hotel, adding that she had told former militants that as a fellow Muslims there was no justification for such terror.

 Nonetheless, the head of a survivors' group who decided not to go criticized holding a mass meeting under the glare of the media.
 Other survivors said they needed more support and medical help from authorities.